Resonances on geometrically finite graphs: Introduction

 Let us briefly outline the article.
 In Section \ref{sec_graph_of_groups} we discuss graphs of groups and give the precise definition of geometric finiteness in this setting.
 In Section \ref{sec_graph_of_groups_2} we give further justification for why the class of objects we study is the natural analogue of geometric finiteness in this setting; this section is primarily expository and not strictly necessary for the later sections.
 In this section we also discuss a particularly interesting class of examples of geometrically finite graphs which arise from algebraic curves over finite fields.
 In Section \ref{sec_model_resolvent} we study the resolvent on our model geometries, i.e.\@ on funnels and cusps.
 In Section \ref{sec_geometrically_finite_resolvent} we use these results to prove Theorem \ref{thm:merom_resolvent}.
 In Section \ref{sec_resonant_states}, we study generalized resonant states and prove Theorem \ref{thm_resonant_states}.
-Finally, in Section \ref{sec_examples}, we discuss the explicit computation of resonances and provide many examples, including several arithmetic examples whose resonance structure has deep connections to arithmetic.
+Finally, in Section \ref{sec_examples}, we discuss the explicit computation of resonances and provide many examples, including several arithmetic examples whose resonance structure has deep connections to arithmetic, and show numerics for the distribution of resonances for large random geometrically finite graphs.